 I’m not saying Facebook itself is judge-y, but the people on Facebook are judge-y.
-Going through difficult times like having a death in your family, or being admitted to hospital (and then taking pictures of it and sharing with the world what room you’re in), or even a break up is hard enough as it is.
-Yes- true story- many of my facebook friends have been taking pictures of their hospital stays and sharing their gory pictures…and even announcing what room they’re in!
+Going through difficult times like having a death in your family, being admitted to hospital (and then taking pictures of it and sharing with the world what room you’re in), or even a breakup is hard enough as it is.
+Yes- true story- many of my Facebook friends have been taking pictures of their hospital stays and sharing their gory pictures…and even announcing what room they’re in!

 You don’t need to announce these events to “your” world.